 circa 850 CE

-Minaret of the Bride (مئذنة العروس), of Masjid al-Umawi as seen from the courtyard of the mosque complex, with dome of the treasury to the left.
+The Minaret of the Bride (مئذنة العروس), of Masjid al-Umawi as seen from the courtyard of the mosque complex, with dome of the treasury to the left, is the oldest of the three minarets of Jame al-Umawi.
 On one of the slabs it bears the replica of a Sundial built by ibn Shattir, which was used to calculate Salah timings.
-The 9th-century Arab geographer, al-Muqaddasi, credited the Abbasids for building the northern minaret (Madhanat al-'Arous; "Minaret of the Bride") of the mosque in 831 during the reign of the caliph al-Ma'mun (r.
-813–833).
+The 9th-century Arab geographer, al-Muqaddasi, credited the Abbasids for building the northern minaret (Madhanat al-'Arous; "Minaret of the Bride") of the mosque in 831 CE during the reign of the caliph al-Ma'mun who reigned from 813 till 833 CE.

 circa 1217 CE